Eastern Norway is known for tall and wild mountains in Jotunheimen national park and urban life in the capital of Oslo.

-Oslo Tourist Information can help with accommodation, the Oslo Pass, currency exchange and tickets for public transport, sightseeing and fjord tours.
+Oslo Visitor Center can help with accommodation, the Oslo Pass, currency exchange and tickets for public transport, sightseeing and fjord tours.

 The Trysil Tourist Office is located in Trysil center, and the Welcome centers are in the mountains.
 Both provide information.

 Located 120 kilometers south of Oslo, Sandefjord is a modern seaside town.
 Here you will find Torp Airport, one of the busiest airports in Norway.

 The tourist information in Sandefjord is located in the building called Kurbadet.
 Here you can book accommodation and get tips on what to see.